bitcoin/bitcoin/doc/developer-notes.md

 Variable names
 --------------

-The shadowing warning (`-Wshadow`) is enabled by default.
-It prevents issues rising from using a different variable with the same name.

-Please name variables so that their names do not shadow variables defined in the source code.
+Although the shadowing warning (`-Wshadow`) is not enabled by default (it prevents issues rising from using a different variable with the same name), please name variables so that their names do not shadow variables defined in the source code.

 E.g. in member initializers, prepend `_` to the argument name shadowing the member name: